Tesla Cars: Easy To Total, Expensive To Repair

 "Teslas get into a lot of crashes and are costly to repair afterward," said Russ Rader, spokesman for the Insurance Institute for Highway Safety, which is the Highway Loss Data Institute's parent organization.
 "Consumers will pay for that when they go to insure one."

 Other large insurance companies, including State Farm and GEICO, are said to be examining their own actuarial data about Tesla claim experiences.
-GEICO is owned by Berkshire Hathaway (NYSE:BRK.A), AAA is privately-owned and State Farm is a mutual insurance company owned by its policyholders.
+GEICO is owned by Berkshire Hathaway (NYSE:BRK.A), AAA is privately-owned, and State Farm is a mutual insurance company owned by its policyholders.

 Tesla is challenging AAA's determination, calling the Highway Data Loss Institute's study "severely flawed" and "not reflective of reality."